Autism Assessment Pathways

 Some of these recommendations are explained below with additional resources to explain this further.

-Young people with Autism with often face challenges within their communication.
-The following information and resources may provide additional information as to how we can support these young people to optimise their communication.
+Autistic young people often face challenges within their communication.
+We try to provide information and resources as to how we can support these young people to underrstand their communication.

 Children’s Wards